nicosandller/augmentation/README.md

 test_width_not_number (tests.test_sequence_generators.TestNumberSequenceGeneration) ... ok

 ----------------------------------------------------------------------
-Ran 25 tests in 0.426s
+Ran 26 tests in 0.426s
 ```

 ### Further improvements
+- Parse image bytes for selected digits only to reduce execution time.
+- Test using dirilecht distribution as a faster alternative for digit spacing.
+- Test an alternative implementation of 'random_selection': randomizing the list of spacing options (in spacing_range) and then finding first permutation that sums up to available width.
-- Add timeout to random_selection spacing method with a suggestion to reduce the min/max spacing range and decrease the computational complexity.
+- Implement (test) timeout to random_selection spacing method with a suggestion to reduce the min/max spacing range and decrease the computational complexity.
-- Parse image bytes for selected digits.
+- Implement test for uniform distribution in spacing.
+- Add setup.py to make package installable and importable
 - Create Exceptions suite with custom exceptions.
 - Add logging and log creation logic to the module.